mirzaisi/OasisChecker/README.md

 # OasisChecker
-Checks OASIS for new grades, sends email if there are any OASIS is the student information system used in Izmir University of Economics
+ Checks OASIS for new grades, sends email if there are any.
+OASIS is the student information system used in Izmir University of Economics

 It needs the geckodriver and Firefox to run, chromedriver and Chrome can also be used with a small change in the code.

-Since the code needs to constanly run to check Oasis, it is better to run it on a server.
+Since the code needs to constanly run to check OASIS, it is better to run it on a server.

     <dependencies>